 We regard all discrete signals as mappings $f \colon \Z_N \longrightarrow \mathbb{C}$.
 Likewise we always consider index sets to be subsets of $\Z_N$ so that algebraic operations on their elements are taken modulo $N$.
 For $\JJ \subseteq \Z_N$ let

 In words, $\BB^\JJ$ is the $|\JJ|$-dimensional subspace of signals whose frequencies are zero off $\JJ$; there may be additional zeros but there are at least these.
-We do \emph{not} assume that $\J$ is a band of contiguous indices (mod $N$), but for short we still employ the term \textit{bandlimited} for such signals.
-That is what is meant in the title of the paper.
+We do \emph{not} assume that $\J$ is a band of contiguous indices (mod $N$), but for short we still employ the term \textit{bandlimited} for a signal in $\BB^\JJ$.